 Where do you want to live?
-How do you want to spend your days?
+How will you enjoy life’s “third act”?

 - Can you think of people you know who have aged gracefully? and those who have not?

-- How are attitudes and behaviors related to aging changing (especially in Korea)?
+- How have attitudes and behaviors related to aging changed (especially in Korea)?

-- Who’s the oldest person you know?
+- Who are some of the elderly people you know?
 How is their quality of life?